Danilo300602/Danilo300602/README.md

 - 👀 Student of Computer Science at UFJF and Full-Stack Web Development at Driven Education
 - 💓 Lover of tecnology and programming <3

+Around my 16 i was introduced to programming, and since then i've been sure of what i want to do: become a devoloper.
+So on this path i'm always looking for ways to improve my knowledge and get even better doing what i love to.

 <h1 align="center">👨‍💻 Some technologies that i've been learning</h1>

 #### **Front-end**